 The weekend before my mom died, I attended a silent meditation retreat.
 (Not yet knowing of mom's illness, I set an intention: bring loving-presence and compassion wherever I go.
 This intention serves me daily.)
 On the retreat-center wall was a quote from Pema Chodron: "We think that the point is to pass the test or overcome the problem, but the truth is that things don't really get solved.
 They come together and they fall apart.
 Then they come together again and fall apart again.
 It's just like that.
 The healing comes from letting there be room for all of this to happen: room for grief, for relief, for misery, for joy."

 This morning I gave the baccalaureate address as part of commencement weekend at Lawrence University.
 It was a joyous and wholehearted experience, for which I'm very grateful.
-(If you'd rather watch than read my speech go here and forward in 33.5 minutes, where Tony's introduction begins.)
+(If you'd rather watch than read my speech, the video is included above.)

 Included below is my speech, "Your One Wild and Precious Life":

 I was both honored and touched when the class officers asked me to give this address.
 Particularly because this is my last year at Lawrence.
 I assure you, there's no drama; no relocation; no upset; no regrets.
 I've thoroughly enjoyed my 14 years at Lawrence.
 I've treasured my time with students, both in and out of the classroom.
 My colleagues are top-notch.
 I still believe Lawrence is a place where educational magic happens.
 But it's time for me to change career paths—completely.
 Away from statistics; away from academics.